d'Orsay museum view

 The Grand Palais was built at the same time as the Gare d’Orsay to serve as an exhibition hall for the Exposition Universelle (the World’s Fair held in Paris from April – November 1900).
 Nearly 50 million people visited this structure in the year 1900 alone.
 Famous for its conservatory-style glass roof, the Grand Palais is a masterpiece of Art Nouveau and Classicism, and in the past has presented the finest art exhibitions.

-EDITOR’S NOTE: The Grand Palais is currently closed for renovation.
-The structure, which has never previously benefitted from a full restoration over the past 122 years, will reopen in 2024 to host the Olympic and Paralympic Games in the nave.
+EDITOR’S NOTE: The structure of the Grand Palais, which recently benefitted from its first full restoration over the past 124 years, reopened in 2024 to host the Olympic and Paralympic Games in the nave.
+Check its webiste for future art exhibitions.

 Closed on Tuesdays.
 Open Thursday to Monday 10:00 – 8:00 (20:00).
 Open 10:00 – 10:00 (22:00) on Wednesdays.
 Metro # 1 and # 13 to Champs Élysées-Clemenceau, or Metro # 9 to Franklin D. Roosevelt.